qmka/reddit-pars/README.md

 Console utility to parse images from Reddit

 TODO:
-- improve the function of loading a file from a depth specified by the user
+- user section: download all user pics from range
+- statistics output: to which subreddits the user sends images